Automatic Prometheus metrics discovery with Docker labels

 }

-If a container defines metrics.path, Alloy uses it as a path.
+If a container defines metrics.path, Alloy uses it.
 Otherwise, it defaults to /metrics:

 rule {